root-project/root/documentation/primer/ROOT_as_calculator.md

 the canvas holding the plot, the marker type and the line colours and thickness used and so on.
 In a well-written, complete example, all this would need to be specified explicitly in order to obtain nice and well readable results.
-A full chapter on graphs (chapter ) will explain many more of the features of the class `TGraphErrors` and its relation to other ROOT classes in much more detail.
+A full chapter on graphs will explain many more of the features of the class `TGraphErrors` and its relation to other ROOT classes in much more detail.